-- Medical Labs - Library - In addition, the campus has a 15,000-square foot Energy Tech building which houses classrooms and labs for Welding, HVAC, and the Industrial Instrumentation component of the Electronics Engineering Technology program. - Adjacent to the building is adequate parking space for students, faculty, and staff. - Also adjacent to the buildings are housing accommodations for approximately 465 students that provide easy access to the academic buildings.
+- Medical Labs - Library - In addition, the campus has a 15,000-square foot Energy Tech building which houses classrooms and labs for Welding, Electrician Technology and HVAC. - Adjacent to the building is adequate parking space for students, faculty, and staff. - Also adjacent to the buildings are housing accommodations for approximately 465 students that provide easy access to the academic buildings.